Meet the Multi-Disciplinary Team

 Fun Fact: I love to do silly dancing in my living room to very loud music

-Kim’s role in school is to provide support, advice and information to the families within our school community.
-She can help you with any worries that you may have in relation to your child's education, behaviour and wellbeing.
-She is also here as someone to talk to if you need it.
+Their role in supporting Southfield school and families is to provide support, advice and information to our school community.
+They can help you with any worries that you may have in relation to your child's education, behaviour and wellbeing.

 Support for pupils includes:

 - promoting positive behaviour and positive attitudes towards learning

 - providing information and signposting to other services in the local area